dannybritto96/Ansible-Playbooks/MongoDB Server/roles/instance_creation/README.md

 Role Variables
 --------------

-region - Region in which the resources must be created group_name - Name of security group rules - Rules for the security group instance_type - Instance type.
-Ex. t2.micro image - AMI ID keypair - Name of keypair to be created
+region - Region in which the resources must be created\n group_name - Name of security group\n
+rules - Rules for the security group\n instance_type - Instance type.
+Ex. t2.micro
+image - AMI ID
+keypair - Name of keypair to be created